 Senior Program Director, SCOAP & Spine COAP

-With over 20 years of healthcare experience in both clinical and non-clinical areas, and the last 15 years specific to quality, Vickie’s experiences range from the operational to consulting and project management.
 Vickie is currently the Senior Program Director for the Foundation for Health Care Quality, a nonprofit organization dedicated to providing a trusted, independent, third party resource to all participants in the health care community – including patients, providers, payers, employers, government agencies, and public health professionals.
-She is responsible for the Surgical Care and Outcomes Assessment Program (SCOAP) and the Spine Care Outcomes Assessment Program (Spine COAP), programs that specifically deal with variability, outcomes and quality in surgical services for varied procedures.
-Vickie holds a Master of Science in Health Services Administration.
-She obtained her Certified Professional in Healthcare Quality (CPHQ) credential in 2007 and has been active in varied quality entities—WSAHQ, NAHQ and OrAHQ; Vickie is particularly excited to serve as the Oregon Association for Healthcare Quality’s President through 2020.
+She is responsible for the Surgical Care and Outcomes Assessment Program (Surgical COAP) and the Spine Care Outcomes Assessment Program (Spine COAP), programs that specifically deal with variability, outcomes and quality in surgical services for varied procedures.
+Vickie holds a Master of Science in Health Services Administration and obtained her Certified Professional in Healthcare Quality (CPHQ) credential in 2007.
+She has been active in varied quality entities—WSAHQ, NAHQ and OrAHQ; Vickie is particularly excited to serve as the Oregon Association for Healthcare Quality’s President through 2024.
 When not working or volunteering professionally, Vickie enjoys spending time with her family, cooking, and reading.